chc-tw/Model-level-token-compression-within-multimodal-LMM-serving-system-in-multi-GPU-environment/README.md

 ```
 The `run_benchmark.sh` accept the following arguments:
 - `--task-name`: the name of the task
-- `--trace-file`: the trace file ID (available trace files are 4, 5, 7 and 10, representing the peak qps of the trace)
+- `--trace-file`: the trace file ID (available trace files are 4, 5, 7 and 10, representing the peak QPS of the trace)
 - `--api-port`: the port of vllm server
 - `--seed`: the random seed for data sampling.
 Fix this to ensure consistency among all benchmarks.

 **Note:** It is recommended to cold start the vLLM server on the GPU node (i.e., kill all vLLM process and re-launch) to ensure the outcome consistency.
-Since there is a few cache implemented in vLLM, doing multiple benchmarking on a single vLLM server launch will trigger those caching mechanism and produce performance inconsistency.
+Since there is a few cache implemented in vLLM, doing multiple benchmarking on a single vLLM server launch will trigger those caching mechanism and influence reproducibility.

 The result will be saved in the `experiments/sharegpt4o_image_caption/demo` folder.
 The result will contain the following fields: